-When thinking about your next career step, look beyond the layoffs and boom-and-bust of tech industry hiring.
+Take your next career step by looking beyond the layoffs and reimagining your future.
 Software engineering isn’t going anywhere.
 It’s about as recession-proof as it gets, and there’s room for everyone who wants to join.

 Wondering if a career in software engineering is a good move?
 Sign up for our next info session to learn more.